snowflakedb/connectors-native-sdk/README.md

 These are example projects of connectors that provide the general information on how the connectors, as Native Applications, should be created and deployed to the Snowflake environment.
-Among these connectors there is the one that is built on the top of the [Connectors Native SDK Template project](#connectors-native-sdk-template), to show in practice how the template should be used to develop a new connector projects.
-There are also some basic example projects of connectors that show the general concept of:
+Among these connectors there is the one that is built on the top of the [Connectors Native SDK Template project](#connectors-native-sdk-template), to show in practice how the template should be used to develop a new connector project.
+There are also some basic examples of connectors that show the general concept of the native connectors:

 * push-based connectors
 * basic pull-based connectors written in Python